39+ Detailed NFT Statistics In 2023 [Updated]

 OpenSea takes 90% of all the NFT trading volume.

-OPenSea recorded an all-time high trading volume of $3.7 billion in January 2022
+OpenSea recorded an all-time high trading volume of $3.7 billion in January 2022

 The brand has also aided in the creation of a number of other competitors, like Axie Infinity, which is currently valued at $3.94 billion.
 The CryptoPunks ($2.40 bil.) and the NBA Top Shot ($0.78 bil.) are two more well-known markets.